fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 Shokri et al. \[1\] claim that the more shadow models one uses, the more accurate the attack will be.
 The authors also describe several methods for creating $X’$, e.g. based on noisy real-world data that is similar to the original $X$, or based on data synthetization with help of $f$ or statistics over $X$.
-They showed that with this setting, a membership inference attack can even be trained with only black-box access to the target model and without any prior knowledge about its training data.
+Additionally, they showed that a membership inference attack can even be trained with only black-box access to the target model and without any prior knowledge about its training data.

 ## Implementing Membership Inference Attacks
 There are several tools for implementing membership inference attacks.
 The two that I am most familiar with are the [IBM-ART framework](https://github.com/Trusted-AI/adversarial-robustness-toolbox) that I used in [my last blogpost](/posts/2020/12/model-inversion/) in order to implement model inversion attacks, and [TensorFlow Privacy’s Memberhip Inference]( https://github.com/tensorflow/privacy/tree/master/tensorflow_privacy/privacy/membership_inference_attack).
 For my purposes (mainly trying to compare privacy between different models), so far, the TensorFlow version has proven more useful, since the attacks were more successful.
-Therefore, we are going to look on an implementation of membership inference attacks with TensorFlow Privacy in the following.
+Therefore, we are going to take a look at an implementation of membership inference attacks with TensorFlow Privacy in the following.
-Similar as last time, I uploaded you a notebook with my entire [code]().
+Similar as last time, I uploaded a notebook for you, containing my entire code. [code]().

 ### TensorFlow Privacy’s Membership Inference-Framework
 In my opinion, the usability of TensorFlow Privacy’s Membership Inference attack has had its ups and downs in the last months.
 For a long time, TensorFlow Privacy used to work with TensorFlow version 1 only.
 For me, this included a lot of hassle by continuously changing between virtual environments with TensorFlow version 1 and 2 in order to take the maximum capabilities out of both.
 Then, by the end of 2020, TensorFlow Privacy was successfully updated to work with Tensorflow 2 and I was all excited about it.
-However, in my opinion, there is still some struggle ongoing if you want to include the membership inference attacks into longer-lasting projects: For example, if I am not mistaken, the interface of TensorFlow Privacy’s membership inference has been updated and changed completely WITHOUT a version number increase so far (stayed 0.5.1 all along).
-So, don’t be confused if your package 0.5.1 has entirely different code that the one that you find in the online repo, or if you can’t get your old code to run.
+However, in my opinion, there are still some ongoing problems if you want to include the membership inference attacks into longer-lasting projects: For example, if I am not mistaken, the interface of TensorFlow Privacy’s membership inference has been updated and changed completely WITHOUT a version number increase so far (stayed 0.5.1 all along).
+So, don’t be confused if your package 0.5.1 has entirely different code than the one that you find in the online repo, or if you can’t get your old code to run.
-In order to stay always up to date, the helpful community suggested to me to use the following
+In order to always stay up to date, the helpful community suggested to use the following
 ```
 pip install -U git+https://github.com/tensorflow/privacy
 ```